 What if I don't want to renew my subscription?

-Residents who do not wish to renew their subscription may use this this online form to request removal of a brown bin.
+Residents who do not wish to renew their subscription can request removal of a brown bin online.

 Garden waste can either be taken to your nearest household waste recycling centre for composting free of charge, alternatively it can be composted at home.